wdevore/Ranger-Sack/README.md

     RangerRocket: A simple node that wraps *Polygon* class while providing an Axis Aligned Bounding Box (aabbox) for visibility checking.
 - **ControlsDialog**
     RangerRocket: A simple Html DIV panel that implements the Tweenable interface.
 It slides in from the right.
 This panel is also demonstrated begining in Templates level 5 and 6 and the main panel of Unittests.
+- **Zones (Single and Dual range)
+    RangerRocket: Zones are spatial areas that emit messages when objects enter and exit them.
+Single is a single ring and Dual is two rings.

 ###[Documentation](#documentation)
 - [Getting started (Google doc)](https://docs.google.com/document/d/1k_vyVV9duqlMcCM4nZYc8B2BhyC_j4RXHg6WN6KSRPE/edit?usp=sharing)